markdoc/docs/pages/index.md

   #### Adopt anywhere {% .jumbo %}

-  Use Markdoc to create interactive documentation experiences, static content sites, developer-tooling, and more.
+  Use Markdoc to create interactive documentation experiences, static content sites, authoring tooling, and more.

   {% /item %}